DevDizzle/node-pruning-research/README.md

 # Node Pruning Effects on CNN Performance Metrics

-This project investigates the use of node pruning the final dense layer within a stratified k-fold cross-validation framework to improve the recall of CNNs in medical imaging tasks.
+This project investigates the use of node pruning within a stratified k-fold cross-validation framework to improve the recall of CNNs in medical imaging tasks.

 ## Key Features
 - Implements node pruning to optimize model complexity and recall.